Tutorial 1 - Getting Started¶

 This tutorial will feature examples using isotope yields from core collapse supernovae (CCSNe) models although the basics will be the same for other types of models as well.

-package and and change the logging level will provide more detailed output from the simple package on what is happening behind the scenes.
+First lets import the simple package and and change the logging level will provide more detailed output from the simple package on what is happening behind the scenes.
 This is optional but can be useful at it provides more context in the event of errors or warnings raised by the code.

 import simple